OAburub/SLX/README.md

 The following triggers or events are global triggers:
 #### Wait Event
 _Event String:_`waited_<seconds>_seconds`
-If you call `Storyline.wait(x)` in a JavaScript block, Storyline will trigger the wait event after that amount of seconds passes.
+If you call `StorylineX.wait(x)` in a JavaScript block, Storyline will trigger the wait event after that amount of seconds passes.
 As an example, if you call `StorylineX.wait(1);`, After 1 second the event `waited_1_seconds` will trigger.

 ### JavaScript Functions